jliu88/analysis_console/README.md

 >StartDate

 **metric_list**: list of string column titles of metrics that will be plotted.
-List entries **must** match column titles.
+List entries **must** match column titles in the excel document.
+No spaces!

-Using only the required parameters
+Using only the required parameters, we are able to create a simple scatter chart over time with a tooltip of the serial number and metric value.

 ###Optional Parameters